IABTechLab/uid2docs/api/v2/encryption-decryption.md

 # Encrypting Requests and Decrypting Responses

 All UID2 [endpoints](./endpoints/README.md) require a client `secret` for [encrypting](#encrypting-requests) API requests and [decrypting](#decrypting-responses) responses.

-Only [POST /token/refresh](./endpoints/post-token-refresh.md) requests do not require encryption.
+>NOTE: [POST /token/refresh](./endpoints/post-token-refresh.md) requests do not require encryption.

 Here's what you need to know about encrypting UID2 API requests and decrypting respective responses:

 - The GCM(AES/GCM/NoPadding) encryption algorithm using 96-bit IV and 128-bit AuthTag is utilized.
+- All requests must contain the following:
-- IV and encrypted payload is included in the `encrypted_body` field as base64-encoded string.
+  - A version, IV, encrypted payload and auth tag as base64-encoded string.
+For field layout details, see [Binary Encrypted Envelope](#binary-encrypted-envelope).
   - A `nonce` field is included in the 1st-level dict of both requests and responses as a random value to protect against replay attack.
+  - A timestamp.

 ## Workflow